 Is a Warning Sign Required?

-Warning signs are not always required on someone’s property, but they are required in certain situations.
+Warning signs are not always required on someone’s property but are required in certain situations.
 Cities, states, and the federal government sometimes require warning signs for certain kinds of properties, especially if there’s some kind of potentially dangerous activity happening on the property.
 For example, many cities and states require swimming pools to display signs that warn children and their parents about the potential dangers involved in using a public pool.

 If there is a need for a warning sign and a property owner or manager does not put one up, then they may be liable for any injuries sustained by people injured on the property.